fabiopolancoe/AutoReencoder/README.md

 **NOTE: This only works on Linux systems**

 ## Usage:
-If you run `main.py`, you should install ffmpeg first in your system.
+If you run `main.py`, you should install ffmpeg first in your system (or use download the .tar.gz from releases).
 You can directly run the command without needing to call Python, but you must have Python3 installed.

 ```sh
 ./main.py <input> <output>